 An event every week that begins at 5:00 pm on Thursday, repeating until June 14, 2018

-Making Friends With Yourself (MFY) is an empirically-supported program designed to cultivate the skill of self-compassion in teens.
-MFY teaches core principles and practices that enable teens to respond to the challenges of these critical years with kindness and self-compassion.
+Mindful Self-Compassion for Teens (MSC-T) is an empirically-supported program designed to cultivate the skill of self-compassion in teens.
+MSC-T teaches core principles and practices that enable teens to respond to the challenges of these critical years with kindness and self-compassion.

 Adolescence is a time of change and growth.
 It is the period of life reserved for rebellion and self-discovery, but as the demands in life increase for teens, this time is often fraught with confusion, anxiety or depression.
 For many teens these challenges lead to disconnection and isolation.

 In this course, teens engage in developmentally appropriate activities and carefully crafted practices and meditations, which provide them with the opportunity to learn how to navigate the emotional ups and downs of life with greater ease.
 Backed by research, findings indicate increases in emotional well-being and greater resilience after taking the course.

 “So like stressful situations and stuff happens… I’m able to handle it more easily and more quickly, and able to, I don’t know, to calm myself down and put it into perspective.” – Teen participant

 Following in the footsteps of the adult MSC program, MSC-T is rooted in the three key components of self-compassion: self-kindness, common humanity and mindful, balanced awareness.
 These elements serve to open the hearts of teens to their own suffering, so they can learn to give themselves what they truly need, recognize that they are not alone in their suffering, and encourage an open-minded acceptance of the struggle they are facing.

 “It’s cool to see after we took [the class] how much life in general has improved, like not necessarily the situations, but the ways I can handled it.
 This is so important, so I’m going to take it again and then maybe make it even better.” – Teen participant